neogenia-jp/neo-dockers/ruby2.5-many-others/README.md

 # Develop environment suite for Ruby 2.5 web app

 Target environment and frameworks are,
-- Rails 5.x (hosting by Puma)
+- Rails 5.0 (hosting by Puma)
-- Typescript
-- Semantic UI
-- MySQL
+- MySQL Client
-- Capybara + PhantomJS (Testing framework)
+- Typescript 4.0
+- Headless Chrome (for Integration Test)

 ## build